 The Churches of Britain and Ireland

-The one-time Primitive Methodist Chapel has been used as a theatre for many years.
-NY 532 612. © Martin Briscoe.
+The former Primitive Methodist Chapel on Moatside.
+Closed in the 1930's, it was used as a theatre for many years.
+Dated here (with more photos) to 1879, it was demolished in 2013.
+NY 5321 6116. © Martin Briscoe.

 window photo, and this interior view, are both © Peter Morgan (2009).

 St. Ninian (R.C.) is mentioned here as having been active in a property called Ashmore from 1957 to 2014.
 It says it was on Craw Hill, which, if Google Maps and Streetview are accurate, is an error for Craw Hall.
 It can glimpsed on a 2016 Streetview, but a better photo is an aerial view here.
 Circa NY 533 609.

 U.R.C. on Moat Side.
 It's dated here to 1864, replacing an earlier chapel of 1772 (though whether it was on the same site isn't specified).
 NY 5308 6117. © Martin Briscoe.
 Behind and to the left of the church is this building, which has rather a "chapel" look about it.
 Can you confirm if it was? © Steve Bulman.
 Janet Gimber has advised that, on a map of 1864, the U.R.C. is labelled as Presbyterian, and the other building as "Ind Chap (Calv)".
 The buildings later became physically linked, so presumably had merged.
 The church was closed in 2019 - news item.